bennypowers/bennypowers.dev/posts/2024-05-22-drupal-lit-ssr.md

 });
 </script>

-A common complaint about web components from the right-wing of frontend developers is that they require JavaScript.
+A common complaint about web components from a certain slice of frontend developers is that they require JavaScript.
 This complaint is a perhaps a drop short-sighted, since this [wasn't always the case][polymer1], and hopefully in the [future][dce] will be irrelevant.
 Regardless of future advancements, though, web components can be used _today_ with JavaScript disabled, if developers expend a bit of effort on server rendering.

 Server rendering can mean different things in different scenarios, but in this post we're talking about the process of computing the [Shadow DOM][sd] of a web component on the web server, and printing it's internal HTML in the initial server response.
 This is possible because of a browser feature called [Declarative Shadow DOM][dsd].